zijianer/PhotosCore/README.md

 - Injection target: `com.apple.mobileslideshow` / `MobileSlideShow`

 ## General Controls

-This is a plugin designed to enhance the system's photo app.

 - **Enable PhotosCore**: Enables or disables all PhotosCore runtime features.
 The state is read when the Photos process starts, preventing hooks from being installed or removed while Photos is running.
 A restart confirmation is shown after changing this setting.
 - **Show Function Descriptions**: Shows or hides the explanatory text displayed below PhotosCore options.
 Changes take effect after the requested process restart.